All Saints Secondary School: Japan

 All Saints has international links with the Arima Senior High School, in Sanda, Hyōgo, Japan through the Global Generation Programme which started in 2005 and continues bi-annually.
 The students from Arima Senior High School come from Japan to visit the school, learn the differences between Japanese and Malaysian life and culture here in Sabah, led by selected All Saints students.
 Students who are selected to participate in the student-exchange programme travel to Arima Senior High School in Japan, accompanied by teachers.
 The bi-annual programme allows All Saints students to experience the life and culture of Japan and to make Japanese friends.

 Korea

-In 2017, All Saints School initiated an international student-exchange programme with Bisan Middle School from Anyang, Gyeonggi, South Korea.
-This programme allows Malaysian students to develop a global perspective.
-The students exchange their knowledge of the language and culture of both countries.
-Teaching and learning methods in STEM fields as well as opinions on global warming, oceanic pollution and other crucial environmental issues abroad are exchanged.
-Furthermore, students are provided with the opportunity to experience the traditional food, cooking recipes, dances and traditional curiosities of both countries.
-This programme is held biannually for two weeks in the months of July and November.
-The programme involves approximately 20 students aged 14–16 from both schools.
+In 2017, All Saints School started an international student-exchange programme with Bisan Middle School from Anyang, Gyeonggi, South Korea.

 Sakura Science Exchange Programme

 Since 2015, All Saints School has established international relations with Hokkaido Sapporo Keisei High School in Japan through the Sakura Science Programme to promote establishment of a mutual research scheme and a high school-university international partnership (Rakuno Gakuen University of Hokkaido, Japan and Universiti Malaysia Sabah), to help raise the next generation who will contribute to solving Asian challenges of biodiversity and water resources.
 This programme is fully sponsored by the Japan Science and Technology Agency (JST).

 Each year, five students who have excelled in their academics are selected to participate in this programme.
 These students spend a week in Sapporo, Japan accompanied by a teacher.
 Subsequently, selected students from Sapporo visit Kota Kinabalu.
 Students from both nations are also given the opportunity to exchange cultures and traditions during the stay with their foster families.